 Chris Guzy | President

-Chris has been a Board member since 2006; he is Vice-President and Chief Technology Officer of Ballard Power Systems.
+Chris has been a Board member since 2006; he splits his time between Vancouver and Yunfu, China where he is Chief Technology Officer of Guangdong Sino-Synergy Hydrogen Power Technology Company.

 Fran Watters | Vice-President